-Representatives from the RCMP and the municipal police services act as liaison between the Committee and their organizations, ensuring that
+Representatives from the RCMP and the municipal police services act as liaison between the Committee and their organizations, ensuring that these agencies are well aware of the application process.

-During 2005 - 2006 the Committee Chair and Administrator provided three half-day training presentations for police agencies throughout Saskatchewan.
+During 2005-06 the Committee Chair and Administrator provided three half-day training presentations for police agencies throughout Saskatchewan.
 These sessions were held in Regina, Saskatoon and Prince Albert.